syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-images.md

 ## Adding Images

-Essential Presentation library facilitates adding or modifying the images in a PowerPoint Presentation.
+Essential&reg; Presentation library facilitates adding or modifying the images in a PowerPoint Presentation.
 The following code example demonstrates how to add a new image to the presentation.

 {% tabs %}